Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Reset linkage fields

-This method clears cached rules from previous download before triggering a rule download request to the configured Campaign server.
-If the current SDK privacy status is not OPT_IN, no rules download happens.
+This method clears the cached rules from the previous download before triggering a rule download request to the configured Campaign server.
+If the current SDK privacy status is not OPT_IN, no rules download occurs.

 {% tabs %}
 {% tab title="Android" %}